Tampa, FL

 What Are the Common Reasons Why a Patient Would Want a Blepharoplasty?

-- Puffy or Baggy Lower Eyelids: Excess fat beneath the eyes can create persistent puffiness or under-eye bags that don’t improve with rest.
-Blepharoplasty can smooth the area for a more refreshed look.
+• Puffy or Baggy Lower Eyelids: Excess fat beneath the eyes can create persistent puffiness or under-eye bags that don’t improve with rest.
+Blepharoplasty can smooth the area, giving you a more refreshed look.

-- Obstructed Vision Due to Excess Skin: When loose upper eyelid skin starts to hang over the lash line, it can interfere with peripheral vision.
+• Obstructed Vision Due to Excess Skin: When excess upper eyelid skin hangs over the lash line, it can interfere with peripheral vision.
 Removing or adjusting this skin can help open up the field of view.

-- Tired or Aged Appearance: Drooping lids, puffiness, and deep creases can make the face look older or constantly fatigued.
-By restoring definition to the eyelids, blepharoplasty can bring a more awake and youthful look to the eyes.
+• Tired or Aged Appearance: Drooping lids, puffiness, and deep creases can make the face look older or constantly fatigued.
+By restoring definition to the eyelids, blepharoplasty can give the eyes a more awake, youthful appearance.

 How to Prepare for Your Blepharoplasty

-It is recommended that the patient stop all blood thinners seven to ten days before surgery, including non-steroidals and aspirin-containing products.
+It is recommended that, with your primary provider’s written permission, the patient stop all blood thinners 3 to 7 days before surgery, including non-steroidal anti-inflammatory drugs and aspirin-containing products.
 This precaution helps reduce the risk of excessive bruising or bleeding during and after the procedure.
 If you smoke, you should also stop smoking at this time.

 In the days leading up to surgery, patients should arrange for transportation home and plan for adequate rest afterward.
 Staying hydrated, getting enough sleep, and following a balanced diet will also contribute to better healing.